OWASP/www-chapter-birmingham-uk/index.md

 #### Call For Speakers

-We're always on the look out for speakers, whether from the local area or from anywhere and just in Birmingham for business or pleasure -  please review and agree with the [OWASP Speaker Agreement](Speaker_Agreement "wikilink") and send the proposed talk title, abstract and speaker bio to the Chapter Leaders via e-mail (See links on the right hand side)
+We're always on the look out for speakers, whether from the local area or from anywhere and just in Birmingham for business or pleasure -  please review and agree with the [OWASP Speaker Agreement](https://owasp.org/www-policy/) and send the proposed talk title, abstract and speaker bio to the Chapter Leaders via e-mail (See links on the right hand side)

 Next Meeting/Event(s)
 ---------------------

+{% include chapter_events.html group=page.meetup-group %}

 OWASP Birmingham Chapter Meetup March 18th 2021